 Two 'red' brands in particular stand out in their sectors – although the first is perhaps the world's most instantly recognised brand in any sector.
 Red is linked so inextricably with Coca-Cola that popular legend tells it rebadged Santa Claus to match (sadly, this is an urban myth).
 Recent, more minimalist packaging and advertising has pared right back to that primary red, with the customary flourish of white.

-Designed in 1997 by Saatchi & Saatchi, Vodafone's logo features a distinctive speech mark symbolising conversation and speech communication, while the red stands for sound, talking and passion.
-It's set against a silver backdrop representing sophistication and perfection.
-In the new Brandz Global Brand Ranking, Vodafone is listed as the UK's most valuable brand, worth $36 billion.
+Designed in 1997 by Saatchi & Saatchi, Vodafone's previous logo featured a distinctive speech mark symbolising conversation and speech communication, while the red stands for sound, talking and passion.
+It was set against a silver backdrop representing sophistication and perfection.

 Bright, fun and friendly, orange has a playful, childlike appeal and three very different brands claim ownership of it in their respective sectors.

 There's no better place to start than the brand that's actually named after this colour.
+Although Orange is now defunct, it still arguably owns this colour.
 Few telecommunications companies would be foolish enough to try and out-orange Orange.

 In the US comes a retail chain that's taken to blanketing its stores with a single colour: Home Depot has trademarked orange for use on advertising, lettering or any other signage in its sector, tying things up pretty neatly.